Zilan-Cheng/PODNO/README.md

 ### **— Generation of POD Basis**

-In Step 4, the POD basis can equivalently be obtained from the SVD:
+In Step 3, the POD basis can equivalently be obtained from the SVD:

 $$
 X = H \Sigma S^T,
 $$

-without explicitly computing $ X X^T $.
+without explicitly computing X X^T.
-Alternatively, since $ C $ is symmetric, one may compute its eigen-decomposition directly.
+Alternatively, since C is symmetric, one may compute its eigen-decomposition directly.

 ---